Guardians vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Pittsburgh Pirates and Jared Triolo will hit the field against Steven Kwan and the Cleveland Guardians at PNC Park on Tuesday, with the first pitch at 7:05 PM ET.
+Jose Ramirez and the Cleveland Guardians face Bryan Reynolds and the Pittsburgh Pirates at PNC Park on Wednesday.
+First pitch is at 12:35 PM ET.

-The favored Pirates have -115 moneyline odds to win against the underdog Guardians, who are listed at -105.
-The over/under for the game is set at 8.5 runs.
+The Pirates are listed as +110 moneyline underdogs for this matchup against the favorite Guardians (-135).
+The game's over/under is set at 9 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.